 A: Dog walking services can be arranged on a weekly, monthly, quarterly, or annual basis based on your dogs needs.
 Payments for weekly services are due by Friday of the same week.
-Payments for services beyond one week are due in advance on the first of the month.
+Payments for services beyond one week are due in advance.

-We accept credit card, cash, cheque, direct deposit, or email transfer.
+We accept credit card, cash, cheque, direct deposit, or e-transfer.

 Q: What is your cancellation policy?

-A: 24-hour advance notice is required.
-Failure to provide 24-hour advance notice will result in a 50% charge of the service price.
-If the dog is not at home or the dog walker is unable to access the home, this will result in a 100% charge of the service price.
+A: If the dog is not at home or the dog walker is unable to access the home, this will result in a 100% charge of the service rate.
 Two weeks advance notice is required prior to the cancellation or suspension of services.

 Q: What happens when Manitoba weather gets tough?

 A: We take your family dog’s health and safety very seriously.
 When Manitoba weather gets tough (extreme cold, extreme heat / humidity, heavy snow or rain, thunderstorms, high winds, etc.) walks will be shortened so your dog can have a quick break outside without endangering their health.
 The remaining time can be spent working with your dog indoors or walk time can be made up on other days based on your dogs needs.
 If there are specific guidelines that you would like us to follow, we can make sure they are part of your dog’s routine.
 You will be updated on a daily basis about walk time and the weather conditions that were experienced.